-We use a Dometic CRX-50 fridge that fit into our campervan kitchen perfectly after making a few adaptions to the cabinet.
-Unfortunately, Dometic doesn’t seem to sell this exact fridge in the US anymore.
+We use a Dometic CRX-50 fridge that fits into our campervan kitchen perfectly after making a few adaptions to the cabinet.

 For our campervan kitchen, we decided to go with a built-in stove.
 We had plenty of countertop space so we installed a propane stovetop with two burners.